alaminyusuf/JavaScript-Paradigms-Simplified/javascript.md

 };
 ```

-The above example isn't something big but just an insight on object literals, just an account on how to mutate values of an object and access it as well.
+The above example isn't something big but just an insight on object literals, an account on how to mutate values of an object and access it as well.

-Now we try something much complex an practical
+Now we try something much complex a practical

 ```javascript
 class Developer {